Sahibzadaumair73/H3-cell-based-Indoor-Positioning/README.md

 Source of dataset 2: https://zenodo.org/records/3748719
 This is a hetrogenous Wi-Fi fingerprinting dataset that covers three buildings in different cities of china.
 Each building contains many floors.
 # How to Use
+download the dataset from the source link prepare the train and test files in .csv format use the feature extraction coding to extract the features from the dataset. use the code in coarse positioning file to find the corase location H3-cell. add the neighboring H3-cells data in the corase location H3-cell as the training set for ssupport vector regressor. use the fine positioning code to find the user's file location in the pre-selected sub-area.